-Though there’s been much progress in recent years (thank you, Hunger Games and Divergent, looking forward to Wonder Woman and Captain Marvel) we still rarely get female-led action movies, to the point that when they do come along they tend to be treated as novelty items (or, in the case of Ghostbusters, rejected sight unseen).
+Though there’s been much progress in recent years (thank you, Hunger Games and Divergent, looking forward to Wonder Woman and Captain Marvel) we still rarely get female-led action movies.
+It’s gotten to the point that when they do come along they tend to be treated as novelty items, or, in the case of Ghostbusters, rejected sight unseen.

-As such, I really wanted to love The Long Kiss Goodnight, to bask in the splendor of one of cinema’s great noble failures.
-I wanted to watch Geena Davis kick ass the same way Linda Hamilton kicks ass in T2, and I definitely got that.
-It’s really more like she plays the Terminator 1 Sarah Connor in the first half of the film (when she’s just a soccer mom) and the Terminator 2 Sarah Connor in the second half (when she reverts back to being an assassin).
+As we’ve all become more aware of the bullshit sexism undergirding many of Hollywood’s decisions, The Long Kiss Goodnight has enjoyed a bit of a re-appreciation, yet this is my first time seeing it.
+Geena Davis’ performance, the film’s clear strongpoint, stacks up nicely to what was then the gold standard for action heroines: Linda Hamilton in T2.
+Except it’s really more like Davis plays the Terminator 1 Sarah Connor in the first half of the film (when she’s just a soccer mom) and the Terminator 2 Sarah Connor in the second half (when she reverts back to being an assassin).
 That makes for an odd dynamic.
 We spend so much time with Samantha, who explains everything to us in an opening voice-over monologue, that we’re suckered into believing this is her journey.
 Once she’s gone, though, she’s gone for good.
 It’s as if Charly kills her and barely absorbs any of her maternal instincts.

-That being said, Charly is instantly badass (as you can see in the trailer below), firing off one-liners like any other self-respecting 90s action hero, drinking and smoking like an old pro and rivaling James Bond in sexual aggressiveness.
+Still, Charly is instantly badass, firing off one-liners like any other self-respecting 90s action hero, drinking and smoking like an old pro and rivaling James Bond in sexual aggressiveness.
 When she escapes a torture device and kills one of the head bad guys, the movie, in a rare example of restraint, knows we don’t actually need to see the massacre she’s bringing down on all of the henchman guarding Jackson’s character.
 We can glimpse all of it on the horrified reactions on his face, and believe every second of it.

 But at a certain point, to be honest, I had no idea what was going on anymore.
 The plot somehow morphs into a conspiracy involving the underfunded CIA conspiring with the same people Charly was once ordered to kill.
 There’s something about a chemical bomb.
 The emotional throughline of whether or not Charly will learn to accept and love the daughter she had and raised when she was Samantha gets a bit lost in the twisting plot and never-ending action.
 Craig Bierko, of all people, is around as the sneering bad guy in constant need of a shave.
 I lost track of whether or not they explained why Samantha’s boyfriend completely disappears from the film.

 In short, it’s a mid-90s action movie, one where “the dialogue serves only to separate and set up the action scenes” (hat tip to Roger Ebert) and the set pieces mostly happened in camera, not yet replaced by CGI.
 Outside of Speed and Die Hard with a Vengeance, I don’t know that I could really explain, off the top of my head, the master plans of the bad guys in many of the action movies of the era, like Broken Arrow, Chain Reaction, Eraser and Mission Impossible.
 But I definitely remember some of those big things blowing up real nice.
-Long Kiss Goodnight is really no different in that regard, although some of its action scenes have not aged particularly well (the “gun fight on ice” sequence comes to mind).
+Long Kiss Goodnight is really no different in that regard.

 What sets it apart is its central twist on the familiar formula: In this movie, the girl is the hero, and the guy is the damsel in distress.
 They are technically a buddy duo, but it’s mostly her saving him while he cracks jokes.
 At one point, Jackson’s character sums up his plan of action (“Wait for you to save me,”) and you nod in agreement.
 In 1996, not very many leading men would agree to play that part, yet that’s historically been one of the only kinds of roles available for women in action movies.